smartflow-7/StockUp/README.md

-﻿﻿# StockUp
-#Gamified Stock Trading simulator
+# Gamified Stock Trading simulator
 This project entails building a **Gamified Stock Trading Simulator**,that is demysifyed, interactive, built to boost **financial literacy** and **trading confidence**  designed especially for the Nigerian porpulace.
 Called the app **stockUp**

 This app blends **real-world stock data**, engaging **game mechanics**, and curated **educational content** to simulate stock trading in a fun, risk-free environment tailored to beginners and aspiring investors in Nigeria.